Menu

 I am concerned to note that heat may be part of the problem.
 I had occasion earlier this year to get involved in another ‘ongoing’ case involving an RCM with a heat problem at Murrumbateman (just outside Canberra).
 I do note, that one of the symptoms from the Murrumbateman case was ‘Not Receiving Ring,’ something Alan Smith at Cape Bridgewater has been complaining about for some time.

-When my Telstra account is compared with Telstra’s data for this period, the call hang-ups and incorrect charging were occurring from at least August 1993 right up until the phone was taken away on 27 April 1994.
+When my Telstra account is compared with Telstra’s own data for this period it can be seen that the call hang-ups and incorrect charging were occurring from at least August 1993 right up until the phone was taken away on 27 April 1994.
 The phone itself was an Exicom, manufactured in April 1993, and later proved to be a player in one of the many sub-plots of this saga.
 But that story comes later.

 Preparational costs

-In May 1994, A huge bundle of FOI documents finally arrived from Telstra, originally requested by me in December 1993, five months after they should have been provided under the then FOI Act.
-The legality requirements under the Act state quite clearly that those supplying that requested information had 30 days in which to release the documentation being sought.
-However, Telstra has always been a law unto themselves, with little the government seemed to be able to quash.
+A huge bundle of discovery documents finally arrived from Telstra, in response to my FOI requests.
 ‘Wonderful,’ I thought, ‘now we’re getting somewhere.’
 I was wrong.
-According to the FOI Act, documents should be supplied in some sort of order, numbered, and preferably chronological.
-These documents had no numbering system and were not in chronological order.
+According to the FOI act, documents should be supplied in some sort of order, numbered, and preferably chronological.
+These documents had no numbering system, and were not in chronological order.
 Many were unreadable, with so much information blanked out that they were totally worthless.
 This would have driven even the most hardened lawyer to the wall with frustration.
 How could I support my claim with material like this?

 A law student to assist would have been a God send.
 The mountain of documents threatened to engulf me entirely, especially knowing that Telstra’s enormous legal team stood by, waiting to pounce on every slightest crack they could manufacture in the claim documents I submitted.